apache/incubator-kie-kogito-examples/01-kogito-travel-agency/README.md

 ```

 NOTE: With dev mode of Quarkus you can take advantage of hot reload for business assets like processes, rules and decision
 tables and java code.
-No need to redeploy or restart your running application.During this workshop we will create a software system for a startup travel agency called Kogito Travel Agency.
-The first iteration of the system will consist of a set of services that are able to deal with travel requests and the booking of hotels and flights.
+No need to redeploy or restart your running application.

 ### Compile and Run using Local Native Image